iomete/iom-docs/glossary/apache-spark-as-a-service.md

 ---
-title: Apache Spark for Large Data Sets
+title: Apache Spark
-description: Discover Apache Spark, the open-source analytics engine designed for processing extensive data sets.
-Capable of handling both batch and real-time analytics, Apache Spark originated as a 2009 research project at the University of California, Berkeley, with a focus on enhancing processing speeds in Hadoop systems.
+description: What is Apache Spark as a Service?
+Apache Spark is an open source cluster computing framework for fast real-time large-scale data processing.
+IOMETE Spark-as-a-Service comes with a set of built-in applications that can help you access and analyze data faster.
 ---

 #Apache Spark as a Service#